 Alright, welcome back.
 So in this video we're going to finish up our picnic table.
 So the last thing that we need to do is we need to build some supports underneath our tabletop.

-So it's gonna be a little bit challenging to model that if we have all of this in the way.
-So the best thing to do would be to temporarily hide objects and to do that would be to click the object you want to hide, right click, hide.
+So it's going to be a little bit challenging to model that if we have all of this in the way.
+So the best thing to do would be to temporarily hide objects, and to do that you would click the object you want to hide, right-click, Hide.
 So there you go, it just disappears.

 It's there, it's just hidden.
 You know, you're not going to be able to get stuck on it or touch it.
-So to bring it back, you need to go to edit, unhide, and then either last or all.
+To bring it back, you need to go to Edit > Unhide, and then either Last or All.

 So first let's make the support.
-So what I'm going to do is go into my rectangle tool and get right into the midpoint here.
-I'm going to click this and along my blue shape I want to make 18 inches this way, 4 inches, you know, wide.
+What I'm going to do is go into my rectangle tool and get right into the midpoint here.
+I'm going to click this, and along my blue shape I want to make 18 inches this way, 4 inches wide.

 18 inches long, 4 inches wide.
 So I'll type in 18,4, enter.
 Now I'll do the same thing on the other side.

 I'll do from here and then go into my blue rectangle.
-Instead of saying 18 inches, I'll do 1 foot 6 because SketchUp can utilize feeding inches interchangeably.
+Instead of saying 18 inches, I'll do 1 foot 6 because SketchUp can utilize feet and inches interchangeably.
 1 foot 6 comma 4.
-Now let's go to the eraser tool and erase that middle line and then I'll go into the push pull tool and pull this down to enter.
+Now let's go to the eraser tool and erase that middle line, and then I'll go into the push-pull tool and pull this down to enter.

 I'm going back to my select tool.
-I will triple click this, right click, make group, and I will select CTRL S to save my file.
-Now I would like to place a copy of this beam onto the other side of the leg, but I would also want to have one in the middle, dead center in the middle, right?
-I can measure it out and figure out exactly where I want it to go or I can do the divide tool.
+I will triple click this, right-click, Make Group, and I will press CTRL+S to save my file.
+Now I would like to place a copy of this beam onto the other side of the leg, but I would also want to have one in the middle—dead center in the middle, right?
+I can measure it out and figure out exactly where I want it to go, or I can use the Divide tool.

-So what I can do is I can go to the move tool, select CTRL which will get that plus symbol on the end of that, go to the point where you want to copy this.
-I'm going to copy this from the middle point right here, click along the green axis, bring it over to that same point right there.
-Now I can use the divide tool.
+So what I can do is go to the move tool, press CTRL which will get that plus symbol on the end of that, go to the point where you want to copy this.
+I'm going to copy this from the midpoint right here, click along the green axis, bring it over to that same point right there.
+Now I can use the Divide tool.

-So the divide, if you can recall, it's forward slash and then the number you want to divide that space by.
+The Divide command, if you recall, is forward slash and then the number you want to divide that space by.
 If I want to divide that area in half, I can divide it by two.
-Now we have, you know, two spaces.
+Now we have two spaces.

-If I want to divide it by four, you got four spaces in between, right?
-You can do as many as you want, right?
-In this sense, I just want to have one beam right in the middle, so I'm going to divide it by two.
-All right, now let's go to our select command, exit out of that, and orbit around the model.
+If I want to divide it by four, you get four spaces in between, right?
+You can do as many as you want.
+In this case, I just want to have one beam right in the middle, so I'm going to divide it by two.
+Alright, now let's go to our select command, exit out of that, and orbit around the model.
 We're going to zoom in here.

 We're going to want to do a cross brace to span from here to here to help support this center beam.
 We're going to use the rotate rectangle tool again, so that's that tool right here.
 I'm going to click that.

 We're going to select our midpoint where it's green and then we're going to move this two inches.
-So in our last, a few videos ago, we started entering, you know, angles and distances to do this, but we can also snap this right to the surface we want this angle to go at.
+So in our last, a few videos ago, we started entering angles and distances to do this, but we can also snap this right to the surface we want this angle to go at.
 So I'm going to snap it right to the top of this beam.

 Then we have this line.
-We're going to push pull and add some thickness to this brace.
-We want to make it, you know, two inches deep, so two enter, and then we're going to add another two inches wide to make it a two by four, and there we have it.
+We're going to push-pull and add some thickness to this brace.
+We want to make it two inches deep—so two, enter—and then we're going to add another two inches wide to make it a two by four, and there we have it.

-But as you can see, you know, this isn't cut off on the ends and then there's a little bit of a gap hanging down here.
-So what I'm going to do is I'm going to select this, this, and this, and I'm going to hide those three.
-So right click, hide.
+But as you can see, this isn't cut off on the ends and there's a little bit of a gap hanging down here.
+So what I'm going to do is select this, this, and this, and I'm going to hide those three.
+So right-click, Hide.

-So, you know, we looked at the push pull tool and we could, you know, cut this one off.
-But here, the other way that we can do is we can actually push, pull, extend this out, and it'll automatically close this end off.
-Then we can just shave that off by pushing, pulling that in.
+We looked at the push-pull tool and we could cut this one off.
+But here, the other way we can do it is to push-pull, extend this out, and it will automatically close this end off.
+Then we can just shave that off by pushing and pulling that in.

 Go to our erase tool, erase this line, erase this line.
-Go back to our select tool, we'll triple click, right click, make group.
-Now I want to unhide those beams and the leg supports that I just hit.
+Go back to our select tool, triple click, right-click, Make Group.
+Now I want to unhide those beams and the leg supports that I just hid.

-So I can go to edit, unhide, last.
+So I can go to Edit > Unhide > Last.
 Now we got all this back.
-All right, so next I would like to make a copy of this brace and put it on this side.
+Alright, next I would like to make a copy of this brace and put it on this side.

-So what I can do is I can go to my move tool, um, control to get that plus, and then move it all the way to here within that green axes.
-And I would like to rotate this board using the really cool built-in rotate with the move tool.
-If I'm in the move command and if I hover over this face, you see all these small red rectangles.
+So what I can do is go to my move tool, press CTRL to get that plus, and then move it all the way to here within that green axis.
+I would like to rotate this board using the really cool built-in rotate with the move tool.
+If I'm in the move command and hover over this face, you see all these small red rectangles.

-If I hover over one of these rectangles, it'll automatically allow me to rotate around those specific angles.
-So whether it's on like this surface here to rotate this direction, push escape to exit that command, or here rotate around the center, rotate around the center.
+If I hover over one of these rectangles, it will automatically allow me to rotate around those specific angles—whether it's on this surface here to rotate in this direction, press Escape to exit that command, or here to rotate around the center.
 I will rotate around the center here.

-So click this and then rotate all the way around and snap to right there.
-All right, now we'll zoom extents and rotate around.
-We will, we will select to close exit all that and we'll do edit, unhide, all.
+Click this, then rotate all the way around and snap to right there.
+Alright, now we'll Zoom Extents and rotate around.
+We will select to exit all that, and go to Edit > Unhide > All.

-And, and there we go.
+And there we go.
 That's our picnic table.
-What I can do is I could select all, make this into one complete group, and there you have it.
+What I can do is select all, make this into one complete group, and there you have it.

-That's one good looking picnic table.
-All right, so in the next video, we're going to make some trash cans and recycle cans.
+That's one good-looking picnic table.
+Alright, so in the next video, we're going to make some trash cans and recycling cans.
 So see you next video.